ivangeevo/btwr-core/## Changelog.md

 ### v0.23

 I decided that by default this mod will not change the balance of the game.
-All of that will happen in the BTWR Modpack itself.
+Most of that will happen in the BTWR Modpack itself.

++ Added Stone Brick item.
++ Added some config option toggles through Mod menu:
+ - For Baby Zombies spawning.
+ - For Knockback restrictions(needing a weapon item to do knockback to entities)

-+ Brought back Wooden & Stone Sword recipes.
++ Brought back Wooden & Stone sword recipes.
 + Restored vanilla mining speeds & durability of all tools.

-+ Updated lang file to ONLY modify name of Stick to Shaft.
++ Updated lang file to modify name of Stick to Shaft.

 ### v0.22